Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Conclusion

 \section{Conclusion}

-In this paper, we introduced $L_{p+}\ (p\in[1,\infty), p=\infty)$ induced norms for continuous time LTI systems.
-We first developed an $L_{2+}$ upper bound computation method, we then derived explicit uniform lower bounds of the $L_{p+}$ induced norms with respect to the standard $L_{p}$ induced norms, and finally derived an effective method to compute lower bounds of the $L_{2+}$ induced norm that are better (no smaller) than the uniform one.
+In this paper, we introduced $L_{p+}\ (p\in[1,\infty),\ p=\infty)$ induced norms for continuous time LTI systems.
+We first developed an $L_{2+}$ upper bound computation method (Theorems~\ref{th:main1} and \ref{th:monotone}), we then derived in an explicit fashion the uniform infimum on the ratio of the $L_{2+}$ induced norm to the $L_{2}$ induced norm over all linear systems including infinite-dimensional ones (Theorem~\ref{th:ULBA}), and finally derived an effective method to compute lower bounds of the $L_{2+}$ induced norm that are better (no smaller) than the value determined by the uniform infimum (Theorems~\ref{th:lbcomp} and \ref{th:lbcomp_multi}).

+Even though we illustrated the effectiveness of the proposed upper/lower bounds computation methods by numerical examples, it is true that there is no theoretical guarantees for the accuracy of these bounds.
+It is our important future topic to enable the quantitative evaluation of the accuracy of these bounds.

-From the general integral quadratic constraint framework \cite{Megretski_IEEE1997,Scherer_IEEEMag2022}, the COP for the upper bound computation of the $L_{2+}$ induced norm can be regarded as a result that employs copositive multipliers capturing the nonnegativity of the assumed nonlinearities.
-It is our future topic to clarify the effectiveness of the copositive multipliers in static and dynamical nonlinear system analysis from a broad perspective.
+On the other hand, as stated in Subsection~\ref{sec:ReLU-Feedback}, from the IQC framework \cite{Megretski_IEEE1997,Veenman_EJC2016,Scherer_IEEEMag2022}, the COP for the upper bound computation of the $L_{2+}$ induced norm can be regarded as a result that employs copositive multipliers capturing the nonnegativity of the assumed nonlinearities.
+It is also our future topic to clarify the effectiveness of the copositive multipliers in static and dynamical nonlinear system analysis from a broad perspective.